kwkraus/HOW-Sessions/sessions/asp-net-core/docs/4-Creating Services.md

 In order to store and manage Images in a Cloud ready application, we need to utilize Cloud based storage systems, such as Azure Blob Storage.

-We need to create a new service class called `AzureBlobStorage` within the `HOW.AspNetCore.Services` project within a new folder called **Storage**.
+We need to create a new service class called `AzureBlobStorage` within the `HOW.AspNetCore.Services` project within the folder called **Storage**.

 It is best to live code the `AzureBlobService` implementation shown below, but if under time constraints, you can copy and paste the following implementation.